ton212/grader/README.md

 Note that if even if you allow guests to `view` tests, they still can't submit.

 When you create a test, an ACL to `view`,`edit`,`delete` is created for the creator.

+## License

+I apologies for proper licensing in every files.
+Anyway, you can use this under [AGPLv3](https://www.gnu.org/licenses/agpl-3.0.html) or later version.

+Of course, your problem statements and input/output code does not need to follow the license's requirement.